 Hubbard Street also offers family workshops and youth dance programs through its community partnerships at locations throughout the city and at the Hubbard Street Dance Center.

 Hubbard Street Dance Chicago is an organization of four components:

 Hubbard Street, its main, professional performing company.
 Hubbard Street appears domestically and around the world, in addition to regular engagements in Chicago.

 Hubbard Street 2, its second, professional performing company.
-For exceptional dancers ages 18 to 25, HS2 is central to the organization's community visibility and audience development.
+For exceptional early-career dancers, HS2 is central to the organization's community visibility and audience development.